WeR-stats/workshops/introduction_to_r/notes.md

   <a name="operators"/>

 ### Operators
-$R$ can be used at its basics as a normal calculator.
+*R* can be used at its basics as a normal calculator.
 It can perform the following operations:

   <a name=""/>